-Considered one of the greatest living platinum printers, Kenro Izu was born in Osaka, Japan in 1949.
+Kenro Izu was born in Osaka, Japan, in 1949 and is considered one of the greatest alternative-process photographers in the world.
 He studied at Nihon University College of Art in Tokyo before moving to America in 1972.
 He spent two years working as a photo assistant in New York City and then proceeded to establish his own studio, specializing in still life photography.
-Since 1979, in addition to his well established commercial work, Kenro began his serious professional commitment to his fine art photography, traveling the world to capture the sacred ancient stone monuments in their natural settings.
+Since 1979, in addition to his well-established commercial work, Kenro began his serious professional commitment to his fine art photography, traveling the world to capture the sacred ancient stone monuments in their natural settings.

 Kenro Izu's work is a testament to his mastery of stillness, the darkest black and the mysteries of the platinum printing process.
 The stillness of ancient ruins waiting.
 The blackness of deep platinum jungles.
 The alchemical mysteries of printing dreams on paper.
 Skin, flowers, ruins, waiting, resting.
 Made slowly, simply.
 Dark and still.
 Shape and platinum.
 Form, flowers, skin, ruins.
 Waiting, slowly, slowly.
 Where the mind reflects on itself.
 Resting, make slowly, now.